 Show off your Costume

-Show off your costume or at least your product surrounded by candy corn and other seasonal decor on your page.
-Incorporate questions like "WITCH of our staff's costume's did like best?"
+Show off your costume or at least your product surrounded by candy corn and other seasonal decor items on your page.
+Incorporate questions like "WITCH of our staff's costumes did like best?"
 Getting customers involved in the company and brand is the start of building a loyal following.

 Utilize Pop Culture

 When you can combine pop culture references, the intended holiday, and your business, now you've reached a whole new level of marketing.
 Getting potential customers involved, laughing, and relating to your products or services is how to turn them from a potential customer into a customer.
-Tide did an amazing example of this when the remake of the movie Carrie, based on a novel by the king of horror himself, Stephan King, was coming out in 2013.
-The brand created a spoof of the movie using Vine and the product-appropriate tag line, “Stains better be scared.”
-We're scared by how good that tag line is!
+Tide did an amazing example of this when the remake of the movie Carrie, based on a novel by the king of horror himself, Stephen King, was coming out in 2013.
+The brand created a spoof of the movie using Vine and the product-appropriate tagline, “Stains better be scared.”
+We're scared by how good that tagline is!